KadonWills/SimplePayCardValidator/README.md

 # SimplePayCardValidator
-A simple VISA and Mastersard validatator
+A simple VISA and Mastersard credit card validator with random fetch of data
+- JS, HTML, CSS